wearewiredin/wired-in-blog/_posts/2014-11-27-first-team-to-get-wired-in.md

 ---
 layout: post
-title: The First Team to Be Wired In
+title: The First Team to Get Wired In
 author: Joshua Howland
 author_twitter: jkhowland
-Category: Updates
+Category: Hardware
 ---

 We have a lot of story to tell.
 I'm excited to share with you the entire process of seeking out and working with overseas manufacturers.
 We've learned so much that I think can help others avoid pitfalls.

 We've been so busy actually iterating through prototypes that I haven't had time to put what we've learned to blog posts.
 I promise they are coming.

-**An office full of signs**
+## An office full of signs

 One of the things we really wanted to test was having an entire office using Wired In signs.
 The perfect first shop was Tanner Labs.
 It's an open office space with a fast-paced design and development style.
 They are also local, so we can get their feedback and see first-hand how they use the hardware.